Below is the list of the tax reliefs for different regions for SeamlessPayroll;

 1. Rwanda Social Security Board (RSSB) Contributions: Contributions to pension and health schemes through RSSB are tax-deductible.

-* Pension Scheme: Employers and employees contribute 3% each of the employee's gross salary.
+* Pension Scheme: Employers and employees contribute 6% of gross income (computed gross + BIK).

-* Medical Scheme: Employers contribute 7.5% of the employee's gross salary.
+* Medical Scheme: Employers contribute 8% of gross income (computed gross + BIK).

 2. Voluntary Pension Contributions: Additional contributions beyond the mandatory ones are tax-deductible, usually up to a certain limit set by the tax authorities.